Vegan Rosh Hashanah Guide: How to Celebrate the Plant-Based Way

 post featured image

 If you’re wondering how to celebrate a vegan Rosh Hashanah, then you’ve come to the right place!
-This special holiday marks the Jewish New Year (currently the year 5782) and the start of the Jewish High Holy Days, a ten-day period that ends with Yom Kippur—the holiest day of the Jewish year.
+This special holiday marks the Jewish New Year and the start of the Jewish High Holy Days, a ten-day period that ends with Yom Kippur—the holiest day of the Jewish year.

 Rosh Hashanah offers Jewish people an opportunity to start their year anew and is marked with celebrations of life and renewal.
 A special prayer service is held at synagogue and a shofar—usually made from a ram’s horn, so unfortunately not vegan—is blown to mark important parts of the service.